-A comprehensive IT audit can be a daunting endeavor.
+A comprehensive information technology audit checklist can be a daunting endeavor.

-However, the effort required to plan and execute an IT assessment is well worth it when you need to identify hazards, evaluate risks, and ensure that your disaster recovery systems are prepared to minimize downtime and protect critical data.
+However, the effort required to plan and execute an IT assessment is well worth it when you need to identify hazards, evaluate risks, and ensure that your IT security and disaster recovery systems are prepared to minimize downtime and protect critical data.

 The IT audit process follows these four fundamental steps: